inSileco/actions/README.md

-# actions
-GitHub Action for inSileco
+# GitHub Actions for inSileco